Dejakova/Energy-verification-for-OpenHFDIB-DEM/README.md

 -----------------
 For simulation setup and execution, please refer to the official OpenHFDIB-DEM repository.

-Once a simulation has completed, you run verification using:
+Once a simulation has completed, run verification using:

 * python3 evaluateSimulationCompleteData.py